Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 Other benefits of cycling include weight management, strengthened muscles, and the ability to adjust intensity depending on fitness level.

 It is, however, important to have the right size bike for you and to make sure the saddle and handlebars are at the correct height.
-This will help you to adopt the correct cycling posture and avoid muscle strain.
+This’ll help you to adopt the correct cycling posture and avoid muscle strain.

-You can find more information about cycling basics, how to pick the right bike, and getting involved in the cycling community in our beginner’s guide to cycling.
+You can find more information about getting started in our beginner’s guide to cycling.
 Or, if you’re already a keen cyclist, you might be interested in our article; 9 beautiful cycle routes in the UK.

 7. Walking netball